connectrpc/connect-es/packages/connect-node/README.md

 ## Project status

-Connect-Node is still in preview, so we want your feedback!
+Connect-Node is still in beta, so we want your feedback!
 We’d love to learn about your use cases and what you’d like to do with Connect-Node.
 For example, do you plan to use it with React, Remix, or on the edge with Vercel’s Edge Runtime?
 You can reach us either through the [Buf Slack](https://buf.build/links/slack/) or by filing a